andreinadaban/woo-simple-wishlist/readme.md

 `ajax`
 - Boolean
-- Disables AJAX support by not loading the external JS file
+- Enables or disables AJAX support.
+If the value is set to `false` the external script file is not loaded

 `button_default`
 - Boolean
-- Setting the value to `false` disables the add, remove and clear buttons
+- Enables or disables the add, remove and clear buttons

 `button_add_icon`, `button_clear_icon`, `button_remove_icon`
 - String